rhyshawkins/pywave2d/README.md

 The Numpy swig interface file, numpy.i, is included in this source bundle for convenience.
 See numpy.i for their copyright and license.

-All code authored by Rhys Hawkins Copyright (c) 2017.
+Released Opensource under GPL v3 License.
+Copyright (c) 2014 - 2018 Rhys Hawkins.
+See LICENSE for details.

 # Prequisites